 The province of Jaen is the greenest province in Spain.
 With a third of its territory designated as protected natural space, you can find some of the best nature in Andalucía, and by virtue of that, some of the best nature in Europe itself.
 In this sense, Jaen is a wonderful nature sanctuary for wildlife.
 It has an exceptional wealth of flora and fauna that have led to four Natural Parks, three Natural Areas and two Nature Reserves being established.

 This Spain Wilderness Tour takes you through three Natural Parks: 1) Cazorla, Segura and Las Villas 2) Sierra Magina and 3) Sierras de Andujar.

-Enjoy an amazing 12-day Spain Wilderness Tour in one of the most bio-diversified regions in Europe.
+Enjoy an amazing 12-day Southern Spain Wilderness Tour in one of the most bio-diversified regions in Europe.

 Cazorla, Segura and Las Villas are the largest Natural Park in Spain and second in Europe.
 It is located in the East of the province.
 Moving the clock forward to the ’80s, it was identified by UNESCO as a biosphere reserve.
 The EU then recognised it as an Area of Special Protection for Birds.
 In 1986, the Spanish government declared it a Natural Park.

 The geology of these sierras is formed by limestone, with dramatic landscapes of sheer cliffs, gorges, waterfalls and streams of crystal-clear water.
 The most typical woodland is Pine forests, and the park boasts yet one more superlative as home to the largest expanse of forest in the whole Iberian Peninsula.
 In the park, there is a total of 2,170 separate species of plant of which 35 are endemism.

 The park is also known for being the birthplace of the River Guadalquivir.